tom-tan/langdoc/README.md

 * `MODE-PREFIX`

   Symbol to make a help mode name and a function name.
-  `langdoc:define-help-mode` makes a major mode named `MODE-PREFIX-mode` and a function named `MODE-PREFIX:describe-symbol`.
+  `langdoc-define-help-mode` makes a major mode named `MODE-PREFIX-mode` and a function named `MODE-PREFIX-describe-symbol`.
 * `DESCRIPTION`

   Description for `MODE-PREFIX-mode`.